sudoDeVinci/Microcontrollers/README.md

 ## 3.0.
 String Precautions

+[The Arduino String implementation](https://www.arduino.cc/reference/en/language/variables/data-types/stringobject/) is and has always been controversial within the community.
+It has bencome synonymous with "slow" and "bloated" among long-time Arduino programmers, despite years of improvements which now point to the contrary.

+You may ask:

+*"But isn't 'String' the same as the 'std::string' since Arduino is pretty much just C++?"*

+String and std::string both dynamically allocate memory, std::string is the most commonly used version, as it is part of the official C++ standard.
+However, on AVR Arduinos, you cannot use the C++ Standard Template Library (STL), so you cannot use std::string.
+That's why Arduino created its own String class, and this is the most widely used version in the Arduino ecosystem.

 Because I'm a noob, I mostly use the Arduino String implementation for simple variable-length Strings.
 The drawback with this is that Arduino String allocation and de-allocation repeatedly can cause memory fragmentation over time.
-It's also not the fastest way to deal with Strings, but the Arduino String object gives alot in the way of eas-of-use.
+It's also not the fastest way to deal with Strings, but the Arduino String object gives alot in the way of ease-of-use.
 Many libraries also use the Arduino String implementation when working with Strings, making it a small chore to constantly convert back and forth.
 I think the trade-off is good enough for most projects.

 <br>

 That being said, due to the trade-offs, precautions have to be taken for Arduino String use to prevent slowdown, bloat, and memory fragmentation.
 Simple ways to handle most of these are:
 1. Creating and deleting the Strings we use within the same function.
-2. Pre-allocating Strings when possible to avoiddynamic re-allocation.
+2. Pre-allocating Strings when possible to avoid dynamic re-allocation.

-An example I've used (stupidly) before is creating a custom header for an HTTPS packet.
-This is sometimes needed if you for some reason wanted to use HTTPS, especially with optional/custom headers.
+An example I've used before is creating an HTTPS packet.
+This is sometimes needed if you for some reason wanted to use HTTPS.
-Headers are a certain format, meaning they can be made into a function call for construction.
 Due to their set format, it make it easy to calculate their size ahead of time and reserve that memory with Arduino's **reserve()** String method.
-If we pass in the details to our function and manipulate the Strings all within the function, once the function fgoes out of scope, the memory used for temporary Strings will go out of scope and be freed.
-An example is here:
+If we pass in the details to our function and manipulate the Strings all within the function, once the function goes out of scope, the memory used for temporary Strings will go out of scope and be freed.
+Let's go over an example below:
 Firstly, it's a good idea to have frequently used Strings, and store related strings in consecutive memory somehow, like a struct.
 In my case, I usually keep formatted fields in an array and index them with an enum for ease-of-use.

 ```cpp